adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 Unlike GPS geospatial data, which is only accurate to ~1 meter, Pathr's system presently achieves centimeter-precision in customer location measurement.
 This is thanks to the pixel density of the typical store's security camera system.
 So in actual application, if x and y are floats with units of meters, x and y will contain meaningful position information to a depth of ~5 significant figures.
 There is a lot of detail in this data!

-On the flipside of using the center of a bounding box to determine a person's location: if, say, someone stands feet planted but raises one arm to the side, their bounding box is liable to shift.
-There are many computer visions technicalities like this one that can be improved.

-# Pathr has deployed a heatmap analysis and is looking to add trajectory classification
+# **Pathr is working to add trajectory classification**
-Presently, Pathr receives client live video, uses AI to locate each person in the field of view, and then provides a heat-map analysis product that answers the fundamental counting question: **how many people visited each part of the store, and when?** This is vital in helping retailers understand how customers use their store.
+Presently, Pathr provides its retail customers with a heat-map analysis product that answers the fundamental counting question, **"how many people visit each part of the store, and when?""** Answers to this question are vital for businesses to understand how customers use their store.

-Meanwhile, Pathr is also working to add **analysis capability of individual customer trajectories** so as to distill motion descriptions and ultimately classify the motion by category.
-Useful insights from this trajectory analysis include, for example,
+Meanwhile, Pathr is also working to add the ability to analyze each **individual customer trajectory**, so as to classify a customer's behavior real time.
+Useful insights from such trajectory analysis include, for example,

  * distinguishing customers from staff
  * identifying customers who could use assistance from those who are just browsing